 2. Ben Lomond

 This is the ultimate hike from Queenstown, where I lived and worked for 4 months during New Zealand's summer.
-Emerging from the forest earlier than on Mount Alfred, the very well maintained (Thanks Department of Conservation) track meets up with the Ben Lomond Saddle where one can chose to go right to Bowen Peak or left to the Ben Lomond summit.
+Emerging from the forest earlier than on Mount Alfred, the very well maintained (thanks Department of Conservation) track meets up with the Ben Lomond Saddle where one can choose to go right to Bowen Peak or left to the Ben Lomond summit.

 For those of you not looking for such a big challenge, the route can be shortened by taking the Queenstown Gondola up the first section.
 If you're in Queenstown and you're looking for a shorter hike then check out all the other hikes around Queenstown.

 Elevation gain: From Queenstown: 1437m, From the Upper Gondola Terminal: 950m